Child Relocation Attorneys in Illinois

 One of the main modification requests made by divorced parents is to modify the agreement so they can move to a new home with their child.
 Moving a child to a new home and community can affect the time spent with the other parent which in some cases can lead to conflict.
 Under Illinois law, a parent can relocate with a child as long as it can be shown that the move is in the child’s best interest.

-At Allen Gabe our child custody attorneys can help parents resolve disputes regarding child relocation in Schaumburg, IL and the surrounding areas.
+At Barber Law Offices, Allen Gabe, our child custody attorney, can help parents resolve disputes regarding child relocation in Schaumburg, IL, and the surrounding areas.
 We will work in the best interests of your children and help you present your case for relocation and how it will benefit your children.
 We can also represent parents disputing the relocation.

 Illinois Law for Child Relocation